 Located on Warrior Run Creek, about four miles east of Watsontown, Pennsylvania, Fort Freeland was the site of a mill built by Jacob Freeland in about 1774.

 In 1772, Jacob Freeland and several other men from Essex County, New Jersey, cut their way through the dense woods and settled with their families in the area.
 More families soon followed and lived on friendly terms with the Indians until 1777, when the tribes began to rebel.
 At this time, many of the settlers removed their families.
-However, in the fall of 1778, during the American Revolution, the men returned and stockaded the home of Jacob Freeland.
+However, in the fall of 1778, during the American Revolution, the men returned and stockaded Jacob Freeland’s home.
 The pickets enclosed Freeland’s sizeable two-story log house and enclosed a half acre of ground.
 That winter, several families moved into the fort.

 In the spring of 1779, the men planted corn and were occasionally surprised by the Indians.
 However, nothing serious occurred until July 21, 1779, when some of the men working in the field were attacked by a party of Indians in the morning.
 Isaac Vincent, Elias Freeland, and Jacob Freeland, Jr. were killed, and Benjamin Vincent and Michael Freeland were taken prisoners.
 Ten-year-old Benjamin Vincent hid in a furrow, but he was also captured.

-The effect of the fall of Fort Freeland and the desertion of Boone’s Fort was disastrous to the region and left Fort Augusta uncovered to the inroads of the enemy.
+The fall of Fort Freeland and the desertion of Boone’s Fort were disastrous to the region and left Fort Augusta exposed to enemy inroads.
 In the meantime, Colonel Samuel Hunter, commanding Fort Augusta, had few men, and finally, in November, a German Battalion of about 120 men was sent to him.
 After securing Fort Augusta, he ordered his men to build Fort Rice and Fort Swartz and garrisoned both.

-Years later, the Hower-Slote House was built on the site of Fort Freeland in 1829 by James Slote.
+Years later, in 1829, James Slote built the Hower-Slote House on the site of Fort Freeland.
 Built in the Federal style, it was the center of a working farm for more than 125 years.
-It still stands today at Warrior Run Boulevard and Trent Road in Turbotville, Pennsylvania.
+It still stands today at the intersection of Warrior Run Boulevard and Trent Road in Turbotville, Pennsylvania.

 Also See: